khachapuris/clic/MANUAL.md

 ## Command line interface

-1. Run the CLI with `python calculator.py`
+1. Run the CLI with `python src/cli.py`
 2. Type in the expression / command and press Enter
-3. To exit type `/q` and press Enter
+3. To exit type `exit` and press Enter

 ### Example